 - Internal Revenue Service

 - Medicare Handbook (PDF file)

 Obtaining a Government Document

 Many federal documents are readily available on the Internet through the Government Printing Office Web Page, directly from the federal agencies through their respective Web sites, or from the Library of Congress' new Thomas Web server.
-If you can't find what you need online, however, you should be able to obtain it through one of the following sources or by calling my Texas office at (512) 916-5921.
+If you can't find what you need online, however, you should be able to obtain it through one of the following sources or by calling my San Antonio office at 210-704-1080 or my Austin office at 512-916-5921.